11 Important Principles Of Electrical Safety

 • Arc flash boundaries: Be aware of arc flash boundaries, which indicate the distance at which an arc flash can cause severe burns or injuries.
 Workers should avoid crossing these boundaries without proper personal protective equipment (PPE) and training.

-• Safe work practices: Follow safe work practices when working around electrical equipment, such as maintaining a safe distance from energized components, using insulated tools, and avoiding contact with conductive materials.
+• Safe work practices: When working around electrical equipment, follow safe work practices, such as maintaining a safe distance from energized components, using insulated tools, and avoiding contact with conductive materials.

-• Exclusion zones: Establish and enforce exclusion zones around electrical work areas, where only qualified personnel with the necessary PPE and training are allowed to enter.
+• Exclusion zones: Establish and enforce exclusion zones around electrical work areas, where only qualified personnel with the necessary PPE and training can enter.
 This helps minimize the risk of untrained individuals coming into contact with electrical hazards.

 • Use of barriers and warning signs: Install physical barriers, such as guardrails or covers, and post warning signs to indicate the presence of electrical hazards and remind individuals to maintain a safe distance.